APGR22/SALBAR/README.md

 # Notes:
 -All this text is translated by Google Translate.\
 -This project still requires further development.\
+-There will be no new releases for a while until nuitka supports python 3.12.\
 -Because the computer I have is old, multiplatform development is hampered.

 # SALBAR